mytech-today-now/wp-meme-player-2/PromptBuilding.md

        - Provide options for each frame to set custom timing, hold until clicked, or loop until advanced.
      - **Editing Controls**:
        - Provide buttons and controls to change the order of the playlist, delete items, and adjust settings for individual frames.
-   - **Generate Preview GIF**:
+   - **Enhanced Playlist Editor Layout**:
+     - **Vertical Carousel**: Display all frames in a vertical carousel with appropriate icons representing each frame type.
+     - **Preview Window**:
+       - As frames are edited, display them in a Preview window.
+       - **Frame Details**:
+         - Allow naming of each frame.
+         - Tag frames with metadata and SEO content.
+         - Display creation time.
+         - Provide timer settings with millisecond precision.
+         - Include fields for title, short description, long description, and exit URL.
+         - Enable internet comments at frame, playlist, and creator levels using standard WordPress comment controls.
+   - **Preview GIF Generation**:
-     - Provide an option within the playlist management UI for users to generate a preview GIF of their playlist.
+     - Automatically generate a preview GIF of the playlist whenever it is saved or published.
-     - Allow users to select which frames or media items to include in the preview GIF.
+     - Ensure that the generated GIF includes all relevant frames or media items in the playlist.
    - **User Profile Analytics Settings**:
      - In the WordPress User profile page, add fields for users to input their analytics provider credentials and tracking codes.
    - **Playlist Viewing**: